 When the booking is made, a decision needs to be made between having a ceremony or ‘signing only.'

 A civil partnership is a completely secular (non-religious) ceremony that is conducted by a registrar.
-The ceremony cannot have any religious content, but individual touches can be added such as non-religious music, readings added to the legal wording and a video of the ceremony itself
+The ceremony cannot have any religious content, but individual touches can be added such as music, readings and personal vows.

 During a 'signing only,' the couple can simply sign the legal schedule in the presence of witnesses and the registration officer, and you are not required to say any words or vows: the choice is yours.

 The service fees to be paid will depend on the venue and day of the week of the ceremony.